Gradient descent for deep equilibrium single-index models: Gradient flow for deep equilibrium models

 Then, as long as the initialization satisfies $\norm{\theta(0) - (\xi, 0)}_2 \leq \min\set{(1 + \delta_1) \norm{\xi}_2,\, \delta_2}$, the gradient flow for \eqref{eq:implicit-neuron} is well-defined and converges exponentially fast to the target parameter $(\xi, 0)$:

 for all $t \geq 0$, where

 is a positive constant under the previous assumptions (quantifying the nonlinearity of $\sigma$). \end{theorem}

-\begin{remark}[Discussion of assumptions] The assumptions on the data distribution are quite mild; for example, if $X \in L^2(\P)$ is not almost surely equal to zero, then we can always find constants $\alpha, \beta$ satisfying the assumptions.
+\begin{remark}[Discussion of assumptions] First, we only assume that the covariance of the data is nondegenerate.
 The assumptions on the activation function rule out functions such as the linear activation $\sigma(z) = z$ (due to the nonlinearity condition), the step function $\sigma(z) = \indicator_{z \geq 0}$ (due to differentiability), and the ReLU activation $\sigma(z) = \max\set{0, z}$ (due to differentiability and the lower bound on the derivative near zero).

 However, note that \Cref{thm:linear-exp-convergence} already characterizes the gradient flow dynamics for the linear activation, so this case is already covered in our analysis, and a modification of our proof technique can also handle the ReLU activation if we assume that the initialization satisfies $\theta_1(0)^\top \xi > 0$.
 Even so, other common activations such as the sigmoid $\sigma(z) = 1/(1 + e^{-z})$, the hyperbolic tangent $\sigma(z) = \tanh(z)$, and the softplus $\sigma(z) = \log(1 + e^z)$ satisfy all of our assumptions for \emph{any} initialization in $B((\xi, 0), 1/L)$ and random variable $X \in L^2(\P)$ which witnesses the nonlinearity of $\sigma$ (e.g., $X$ can be any continuous random variable). \end{remark}